videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/features/pause-resume-video-stream.md

 slug: pause-resume-video-stream
 ---

-# Participant Video Stream
+# Pause/Resume Video Stream

-- Using this feature, you can pause/resume participant's video stream.
+Whenver you wish to stop/resume downlaod stream(webcam, screenShare and mic) of participant, you can simply do it by using `pause`, `resume` methods.

 ## Pause video stream

-- `pause()` method is used to pause videostream of a participant.
+- `pause()` method is used for pause stream(webcam, screenShare and mic) of a particular participant.

 ```js
   btnPause.setOnClickListener(new View.OnClickListener() {